Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_04_chatbot_langchain4j_quarkus/guide.en-gb.md

 ### Run and test

-Now it is time to test the AI chat bot API!
+Now it is time to test the AI chatbot API!

 To start your application and run your API, just use the [Quarkus dev mode](https://quarkus.io/guides/dev-mode-differences), by executing `quarkus dev`: